-Estimation has been completed by using whole-block kriging techniques.
-This is the same estimation procedure as the previous Tetra Tech resource models, adjusted according to each successive drilling program.
+The estimate was prepared using MicroMine®, GEMCOM® and MicroModel® software and used whole block kriging to estimate block values.
+The estimations procedures used in this estimate are the same estimation procedures as the previous Tetra Tech resource models, adjusted according to each successive drilling program.
 The estimation is completed as a "multi-pass-pass" process.
 That is, the first passes are for the estimating resources within the main core complex using only data from this zone.
 The additional passes are for the material outside of the main core complex using only assays from outside the core complex.
 The estimated gold resources were classified into measured, indicated, and inferred categories.
 The classification was accomplished by a combination of search distance, kriging variance, number of points used in the estimate, and number of sectors used.
 TABLE 1-2 details the results of the classification.